 How to Make Zucchini Noodles with or without a Spiralizer

-Fresh zucchini noodles, or "zoodles," are a popular option for low-carb pasta dinners.
+Fresh zucchini noodles, or "zoodles," are a popular swap for pasta.
 Learn how to make and cook zoodles without them turning soggy.

 Pictured recipe: Zucchini Noodles with Avocado Pesto & Shrimp